dhaupin/cs-cart-example_addon/README.md

 - TBA - Simple block schema, settings, and tpl

 ### Bonus: Addon Dev Tips
+- If your addon fails to install due to a PO file error, first check to make sure there is a final new line after the last entry.
+Your PO file may have perfect syntax, but if there is no final line, it's not technically valid.
+Please note, the Github web and raw interfaces **do not** show the final new line, so if you're copy-pasting make sure to add it manually.
 - Always check your addon functions against the per-storefront enable option if you choose to use this feature.
 It's cheaper and more granular to check loaded registry array than to run a function/chain to retun false or other things via your addon itself.
 - Use override TPL hooks with extreme care, and always surround them with a conditional statement so they can revert back down the chain.
 Overrides are a last resort.
 If CS-Cart sees any output besides whitespace or linebreaks when your override isn't required, it will nuke the original and possibly other TPL requirements down the line, resulting in addon incompatibility.
 - Never try to override the registry runtime `company_id` unless it's close to an exit.
 Doing so may cause adverse reactions in places you may not think are requiring it.
 There are a lot of things that go on behind the scenes in CS-Cart, please avoid mutating it's state.